JetBrains/intellij-sdk-docs/topics/products/webstorm/webstorm.md

 [WebStorm](https://www.jetbrains.com/webstorm/) is an IntelliJ Platform-based product.
 Plugin projects for WebStorm can be developed using IntelliJ IDEA with the `gradle-intellij-plugin`.

-> Follow _Building a Plugin for WebStorm – Tutorial for JavaScript Developers_ blog post series to get started: [Part 1](https://blog.jetbrains.com/webstorm/2021/09/building-a-plugin-for-webstorm-part-1/) [Part 2](https://blog.jetbrains.com/webstorm/2021/11/building-a-plugin-for-webstorm-part-2/)
+> Follow [Building a Plugin for WebStorm – Tutorial for JavaScript Developers](learning_resources.md#articles) blog post series to get started.
 >
 {type="note"}